 How do I record a cash advance?

-You may wish to give a 'cash advance' to a member of your team so that they can make cash purchases with your organisation's money for an upcoming project, event, or trip.
+You may wish to give a 'cash advance' to a member of your team, so they can make cash purchases with your organisation's money for an upcoming project, event, or trip.

-This help guide article will explain how you can record a cashg advance in ExpensePlus using a new Petty Cash account.
+This help guide article explains how you can record a cash advance in ExpensePlus, using a new Petty Cash account.

-Note: In accounting terms, the money in the cash advance will still belong to your organisation, just like when a team member spends your organisation's money on their business card.
-Be careful to only record the expenditure once.
+In accounting terms, the money in the cash advance will still belong to your organisation, just like when a team member spends your organisation's money on their business card.
+Be careful to record the expenditure only once.

 Step 1: Set up a new Petty Cash account for your cash advance